JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

 ![Android application password error](android-password-error.png){width=300}

 You can review the [final code for this tutorial](https://github.com/Kotlin/kmm-integration-sample/tree/final).

 ## What else to share?

 You've shared the business logic of your application, but you can also decide to share other layers of your application.
-For example, the `ViewModel` class code is almost the same for [Android](https://github.com/Kotlin/kmm-integration-sample/blob/final/app/src/main/java/com/jetbrains/simplelogin/androidapp/ui/login/LoginViewModel.kt) and [iOS applications](https://github.com/Kotlin/kmm-integration-sample/blob/final/SimpleLoginIOS/SimpleLoginIOS/ContentView.swift#L91) and you can share it if your mobile applications should have the same presentation layer.
-Get familiar with [architecture guidelines for a KMM application](architect-kmm-app.md).
+For example, the `ViewModel` class code is almost the same for [Android](https://github.com/Kotlin/kmm-integration-sample/blob/final/app/src/main/java/com/jetbrains/simplelogin/androidapp/ui/login/LoginViewModel.kt) and [iOS applications](https://github.com/Kotlin/kmm-integration-sample/blob/final/SimpleLoginIOS/SimpleLoginIOS/ContentView.swift#L91), and you can share it if your mobile applications should have the same presentation layer.
+See the [architecture guidelines for a KMM application](architect-kmm-app.md).

 ## What's next?

 * [Use Ktor for networking](use-ktor-for-networking.md)
 * [Add dependencies on libraries](add-dependencies.md)
 * [Learn about concurrency](concurrency-overview.md)